 With modern technology and methods, the number of treatment options for male infertility has expanded.
-Depending on the cause of infertility, treatment may include:
+Depending on the cause of infertility, treatments may include:

-Vasectomy reversal – a vasovasostomy or vasoepididymostomy – are common procedures that we perform in an outpatient setting.
-In either procedure, the surgeon reconnects the vas deferens, the tube in the scrotum through which the sperm passes.
+- Vasectomy reversal: This common procedure is an outpatient surgery.
+The surgeon reconnects your vas deferens which is the tube in the scrotum through which your sperm passes.
 Viewing the vas deferens through a high-power surgical microscope, the surgeon carefully sews the ends back together.

-Blockages in the vas deferens are repaired with a similar technique.
-The vas deferens is surgically split, the blockage is removed, and the ends of the tube are reconnected.
-When the original vasectomy was performed many years previously, an additional blockage may have formed in the epididymis, the coiled tube that lies against the testicle where sperm cells mature.
+- Vasopididymostomy: Blockages in your vas deferens are repaired with a similar technique.
+Your vas deferens is surgically split, the blockage is removed and the ends of the tube are reconnected.
+When the original vasectomy was performed many years previously, an additional blockage may have formed in the epididymis, the coiled tube that lies against your testicle where sperm cells mature.
 Blockage at the epididymis also can occur due to infection or injury.
-Whatever the cause, the surgeon will fix the problem by bypassing the blockage in the epididymis in a procedure called a vasoepididymostomy.
+Whatever the cause, your surgeon will fix the problem by bypassing the blockage in the epididymis.

-Artificial techniques of reproduction have advanced to the point where a single sperm can be physically injected into an egg.
+- Intracytoplasmic sperm injection: Artificial techniques of reproduction have advanced to the point where a single sperm can be physically injected into an egg.
 This procedure, called intracytoplasmic sperm injection (ICSI) has dramatically changed the treatment available for even the most severe male factor infertility.
-Because of this technique, 90% of all infertile men have the potential to conceive their own genetic child.
+Because of this technique, 90% of all infertile males have the potential to conceive their own genetic child.

 In intracytoplasmic sperm injection (ICSI), a single sperm is injected into an egg in a special culture medium.
 This illustration shows the development of an embryo following fertilization of the egg using ICSI.